Kentucky Emotional Support Animal Laws

 Rights ESA Owners Have in Kentucky

-ESA owners in Kentucky have the right to fair housing accommodations, meaning they can live with their ESAs without facing exorbitant fees or discrimination.
+ESA owners in Kentucky have the right to fair housing accommodations, meaning they can live with their ESA without facing exorbitant fees or discrimination.
 Nonetheless, property damage caused by the ESA or misconduct may grant landlords grounds for eviction.

 Limits on ESA Protections and Common Restrictions